michaelokarimia/battleships/README.markdown

 Expect much refactoring as the codebase evolves and SOLID principles are applied to code which was written without knowledge of design patterns

 The program requires a Java IDE to run it, I've been using Eclipse Galileo.
 Once you've pulled down the code, create a new project, and set the source to these files.
-You will need to run the BattleShipEngine class.
+You will need to run the BattleShipEngine class for the GUI, tests reside in the tests directory and are runable under JUnit.

-Abstract:
+## Abstract:
 The goal of the project is to produce a program of the turn-based board game Battleships, where a human user plays against an Artificial Intelligence agent.
 The report accompanying the project includes research into various Artificial Intelligence techniques used in other programs of turn-based board games and a decision on which Artificial Intelligence technique(s) to use in this project.
 The design and testing used to complete the project will also be included